UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_05.md

 under-five child mortality?***

 We are interested in the variable `year`.
-Having a single variable for year would be the most appropriate to use in our analysis and display tidy data.
+Having a single variable for year would be the most appropriate to use in this analysis and display tidy data.
 This would correspond to a long dataframe.

 <center>